StimOMatic/StimOMatic/INSTALL.md

 ## Using conditional visual displays ##

-See the [INSTALL.md](matlab/psychophysics-example/INSTALL.md) file inside the subdirectory `matlab\psychophysics-example` for instructions on how to run the display part of StimOmatic.
+See the [INSTALL.md](matlab/psychophysics-example/INSTALL.md) file inside the subdirectory `matlab\psychophysics-example` for instructions on how to run the display part of StimOMatic.

 [NetComRouter]: http://neuralynx.com/software/Router_v120.zip